blukatdevelopment/UnchainedWorldsOld/character_creation/classes/priest.md

 ### Divine Spellcasting
 You've learned to call upon the power of a deity.
 Wisdom is your spellcasting ability.
 You learn two cantrips
+Your spell DC (difficulty class) is 8+proficiency bonus + wisdom modifier.
+Your spell attack modifier is proficiency bonus + wisdom modifier.

 ```
 +-------------+-------------+